phenogit/phenogit.github.io/kit-korner-notes.markdown

                     else if you have h+c, you bid 3C

     3-level Responsive Alternative
-    We use this treatment all the time at the 3-level, when partner has opened the bidding overcalled, or made a takeout double, and the next hand bids 3C, 3D, or 3H
+    We use this treatment all the time at the 3-level, when partner has opened the bidding, overcalled, or made a takeout double, and the next hand bids 3C, 3D, or 3H
     E.g.
     (2C!)-2S-(3C)-??
         !: Precision